TchokoFitti/TchokoFitti/README.md

 - i am learning to program with several languages, but i have a preference for python
 - i love to play videogames, especially the old ones
 - pronouns: he/him
+- how to reach me: https://www.linkedin.com/in/tiago-fittipaldi-1247ba240/ or email me at: tiagofittipaldi@hotmail.com

 <!--